sthapitrun/rocky-linux/LoadBalancerNotes.md

 - improved speed by caching copies of websites frequently used.

-***Reverse Proxy server*** - regulates the traffic coming to the network. enhances security for servers by hiding their IP addresses, blocking malicious traffic, and implementing load balancing to distribute traffic evenly.
+***Reverse Proxy server*** - regulates the traffic coming to the network. enhances security for servers by hiding their IP addresses, blocking malicious traffic, and implementing load balancing to distribute traffic evenly.<br>
+*Benefits of Reverse proxy (to protect servers)*
 - creates a single POE to regulate incoming traffic to the servers.<br>
-*Benefits of Reverse proxy (to protect servers)*
 - increases the security on a private network by hiding IP addresses of the servers
 - block malicious traffic such as DDOS attack.
 - where multiple servers are used, RP can act as load balancing to evenly distribute traffic to different servers to